-Named for the late Columbus, Ohio, police officer, shooting champion, and NRA Director, this program offers college scholarships of up to $2,500 per semester (up to $5,000 per year for a maximum of four years) to dependent children of any public law enforcement officer killed in the line of duty who was an NRA member at the time of death, and to dependent children of any current or retired law enforcement officers who are living and have current NRA membership.
+Named for the late Columbus, Ohio, police officer, shooting champion, and NRA Director, this program offers college scholarships of up to $3,000 per semester for four semesters (up to $6,000 per year) to dependent children of any public law enforcement officer killed in the line of duty who was an NRA member at the time of death, and to dependent children of any current or retired law enforcement officers who are living and have current NRA membership.

 The deadline for applications for the scholarship is November 15th annually.
 Click here to complete and submit the application.

 To request your personal reference letter questionnaires please send an e-mail request to: firstname.lastname@example.org.
 Please include your name and postal address; we will forward the sealed reference letter envelopes to you for distribution.